Postpartum depression (also called PPD) is not your fault. It’s a medical condition that needs treatment to get better.

 Your provider may do tests to see if you have other health problems that may lead to PPD.
 For example, he may check your thyroid hormones.
 Low levels of thyroid hormones may lead to PPD.

 The sooner you see your provider about PPD, the better.
-You can get started on treatment to make you feel better so you can take good care of yourself and your baby.
-These are treatments your provider may suggest:
+You can get started on treatment so you can take good care of yourself and your baby.
+Treatment can include:

 - Support groups.
 These are groups of people who meet together or go online to share their feelings and experiences about certain topics.
-Being part of a support group may help you feel better.
-Your provider can help you find a PPD support group near you or tell you about online groups.
+Ask your provider or counselor to help you find a PPD support group.

 - Medicine.
 PPD often is treated with medicine.